-Opportunity Characteristics: The attributes associated with improved quality of lifestyle, health and well-being as related to a locality including lower than average poverty rates, average to above average ratings for school performance, above average jobs to population ratio and access to higher education opportunities by proximity to community/technical colleges.
-Refer to the Opportunity Characteristics Guideline on CHFA's website.
+Opportunity Characteristics: The attributes associated with improved quality of lifestyle, health and well-being as related to neighborhood resources and outcomes such as school performance, poverty concentration, safety and more.
+Refer to the Opportunity Characteristics Guideline and "Connecticut Opportunity Map" mapping tool on CHFA's website.